fujaba/fulibWorkflows/docs/definitions/service.md

 ```

 ### subprocess
-A subprocess which is defined in a seperate workflow
+A subprocess which is defined in a separate workflow
 ```yaml
 - subprocess: register new user
 ```